marando/Units/README.md

 ```

 #### String Value of an Angle
-By default the string value of an angle is expressed in the format `180°0'0".0` up to three decimal places.
-By using the round method you can specify the decimal places to display:
+By default the string value of an `Angle` is expressed in the format `180°0'0".0` up to three decimal places.
+You can use the round method to specify the number of decimal places to display:
 ```php
 echo Angle::fromRad(3)->round(0);  // round to nearest second  Output: 171°53'14"
 echo Angle::fromRad(3)->round(3);  // round to 3 places        Output: 171°53'14".419